1n17/elonaplusone/readme.md

  #### Filter 'undecoded' books from reading (port from E+C)
  #### Minimap markers (partial port/rewrite from OOR)
  * these appear after `Detect objects` use
+ #### Alchemical rain (when used by pet AI) will no longer spam restore spirit
+ * randomly selects from: cure critical (triple chance), restore body/spirit, defender, hero, resistance, troll blood

 # Rebalance
  #### Sleep